Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 These four awards are to recognise the impact of our Signatories – people who are championing these issues, going above and beyond every day.

-These will be chosen by the Bristol Women in Business Advisory Board, based on the detail provided in the last submitted signatory progress report.
+These were chosen by the Bristol Women in Business Advisory Board, based on the detail provided in the last submitted signatory progress report.

 Inspire: Signatory organisations under 100 employees